Caring for our Planet

 Award.

-What this means is that we have used many opportunities in our worship and teaching to learn more about our responsibilities in caring for our planet including setting aside the months of September and October to focus on God’s creation.
+- We have been recognised as using many opportunities in our worship and teaching to learn more about our responsibilities in caring for our planet.
+In September and October we focus on God’s creation and have our very popular animal blessing service.

-We have also made improvements to our how we light, heat and insulate our buildings, what we buy for the Church and Hall (including changing our fuel supplier to a more ‘green’ one, and changing our loo roll and washing up liquid to eco-friendly products), and how we re-use and recycle what we have.
+- We have improved how we light, heat and insulate our buildings, what we buy for the Church and Hall (including changing our fuel supplier to a more ‘green’ one, and changing our loo roll and washing up liquid to eco-friendly products), and how we re-use and recycle what we have.
 And the small area of land that we have is gradually being changed to one that attracts birds and insects, with added composting facilities and the recent addition of a water butt.

 Reducing our carbon footprint